 Because of strong bonds between individuals, gorillas tend to stay together.
-The strongest of these bonds are between the females and the silver back male.
-He is a fully adult male whose hair is grey, a clear sign of his age, which of course indicates; his many years of survival, experience and health.
-Secondary silver back males, who in most cases happen to be related to the leader, possibly being son or half brother, are a common phenomenon.
-Though rare, a young silver back not contented with a subordinate position in the group, will usurp the position of his elder.
-It is important to note that the head silver back is the group’s primary defender, and invariably father of most infants born in the group.
+The strongest of these bonds are between the females and the silverback male.
+He is a fully adult male whose hair is grey, a clear sign of his age, which of course indicates; his many years of survival, experience, and health.
+Secondary silverback males, who in most cases happen to be related to the leader, possibly being a son or half brother, are a common phenomenon.
+Though rare, a young silverback not contented with a subordinate position in the group, will usurp the position of his elder.
+It is important to note that the head silverback is the group’s primary defender, and invariably the father of most infants born in the group.

-Males in multi-male groups have weak relationships, which they maintain by a voiding conflict.
-Although they may co-exist in groups for years, they will leave if they fond an opportunity to reside with females elsewhere.
+Males in multi-male groups have weak relationships, which they maintain by avoiding conflict.
+Although they may co-exist in groups for years, they will leave if they find an opportunity to reside with females elsewhere.

-A dominant silver back may fight with subordinate males of challenged, but usually keeps control through vocalisation and displays, rather than violence.
+A dominant silverback may fight with subordinate males of challenge, but usually keeps control through vocalization and displays, rather than violence.
 Transfer of power in a gorilla group can be violent when younger males or intruding silver backs drive out the leader.

 However, an incredible serenity usually prevails as a dominant male grows and even dies of natural causes while still leading his group.